KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-16-using-objects.md

 ---
 layout: tutorial
-title: "Using Objects"
+title: Using Objects
 slug: using-objects
-thumbnail: "/tutorials/processing/images/using-objects-2.png"
+thumbnail: /tutorials/processing/images/using-objects-2.png
-tag: "Store a state in a variable."
+tag: Store a state (not just a value) in a variable.
 sort-key: 1100
+meta-title: Using Objects
+meta-description: Learn how to use objects to store a state (not just a value) in Processing.
+meta-image: /examples/processing/using-objects/images/eyes-5.png
 ---

 We've now learned how to use variables, functions, and `if` statements.
 We know how to modify variables over time to create animations, and we know how to get user input.